rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is find the number of ways in which a symbol can be assigned to make the sum equal to the target.
 Refer to Day89/Problem 1.pdf for more information regarding the problem.
 2. The problem is to find the longest uncommon sequence in two strings.
 Refer to Day89/Problem 2.pdf for detailed information.

+## Day 90
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to maximize the number of content children in a cookie game.
+Refer to Day90/Problem 1.pdf for more information regarding the problem.